labcem/TotalPowerRadiated_RC/README.md

-`Calibration.py` performs the calibration of the chamber and renders the radiation pattern.
+`Calibration.py` performs the calibration of the reverberation chamber.